NASA-Tensegrity-Robotics-Toolkit/NTRTsim/doc/source/learning-library-walkthrough.rst

 Our new (as of April 2015) multi-process learning script (scripts/NTRTJobMaster.py) uses JSON to interface with NTRT.
 In order to use this you need to provide a JSON interface to your controller, and write a specification file.
+Your controller must write the score back to the JSON file.
 Your App must also support boost command line options.
 The specification file fills the role of Config.ini, and has parameters as follows: